Informatiqal/qlik-sse/README.md

 ## [User documentation here](https://docs.informatiqal.com/qlik-sse/)

-`qlik-sse` is an npm package that simplifies the creation of Qlik Server Side Extensions in nodejs.
+`@informatiqal/qlik-sse` is an npm package that simplifies the creation of Qlik Server Side Extensions in nodejs.

 Check out [Server Side Extension](https://github.com/qlik-oss/server-side-extension) for more info and how to get started from the Qlik side.